JuliaPreludes/Try.jl/README.md

 ## Discussion

-Julia is a dynamic language with a compiler that can aggressively optimize away the dynamism to get the performance comparable static languages.
+Julia is a dynamic language with a compiler that can aggressively optimize away the dynamism to get the performance comparable to static languages.
 As such, many successful features of Julia provide the usability of a dynamic language while paying attentions to the optimizability of the composed code.
 However, native `throw`/`catch`-based exception is not optimized aggressively and existing